-The cooking compartment becomes very dirty.
-Prepare your food in an enclosed roaster with higher temperature or use the grill tray.
-You will achieve the best roasting results if you use the grill tray.
-The grill tray can be bought later as a special accessory.
-The roast is too dark and the crackling is burned in places, and/or the roast is too dry.
-Check the shelf position and temperature.
-Select a lower temperature the next time and reduce the roasting time if necessary.
-The crackling is too thin.
-Increase the temperature or switch on the grill briefly at the end of the roasting time.
 The roast looks good but the juices are burnt.
 Next time, use a smaller roasting dish and add more liquid if necessary.
 The roast looks good but the juices are too clear and watery.
 Next time, use a larger roasting dish and add less liquid if necessary.
-The meat gets burned during brais- The roasting dish and lid must fit together well and close properly. ing.
+The meat gets burned during braising.
+The roasting dish and lid must fit together well and close properly.
 Reduce the temperature and add more liquid when braising if necessary.
 The roast is not well-done enough.
 Carve the roast.
 Prepare the sauce in the roasting dish and add the sliced roast meat to the sauce.
 Finish cooking the meat using the microwave only.